woodie/forecast/open-weather-api.md

 OpenWeatherAPI is free and has what we need.

-UPDATE: Migrating to Apple WeatherKit just for gun.
+UPDATE: Migrating to Apple WeatherKit just for fun.

 ### Address geocoding